 When multiple tasks are added or removed from the calculation, the velocity can be calculated differently.

-Most software companies use Scrum as the method of organizing product development that divides it into fixed time intervals, called Sprints.
-We at Mad Devs as well use this method.
-Here is the article to know more about it.
+Most software companies use Scrum to organize product development that divides it into fixed time intervals, called Sprints.
+At Mad Devs, we use it as well.
+Here is the article to learn more about it.

-So, sprint burndown chart is a visual representation of the team's workflow.
-It shows the total amount of work that has been completed, as well as how much more is still left to be done.
-Ideally, it should be averaged so that it shows the lowest possible number of tasks or work hours.
+So, the sprint burndown chart visually represents the team's workflow.
+It shows the total amount of work that has been completed and how much more is still left to be done.
+Ideally, it should be averaged to show the lowest possible number of tasks or work hours.

-Using sprint burndown as a metrics helps teams keep track of their performance when it doesn't match their expectations.
+Using sprint burndown as a metric helps teams keep track of their performance when it doesn't match their expectations.

-A release burndown chart is similar to a sprint burndown chart in that it shows the status of the project as it relates to its release date.
-It can be used to inform customers and employees about the delays or early versions of the project.
+A release burndown chart is similar to a sprint burndown chart in that it shows the project's status as it relates to its release date.
+It can be used to inform customers and employees about delays or early versions of the project.
 In other words, it can help users determine if the project can meet the deadline or if it should move further beyond that.